tmlbl/docker-koa/README.md

 `-v $(pwd):/app`

+Mounts the data volume of the current directory, the output of the `pwd` command Let's go through the flags one by one.

+`-d`

+Runs the container in daemon mode, freeing up the current terminal

+`-p 3000:3000`

+Maps the virtual port 3000 on the container to port 3000 on the host machine.

+`-v $(pwd):/app`

-Mounts the data volume of the current directory, the output of the `pwd` command,
+Mounts the data volume of the current directory, represented by the output of the `pwd` command, into the /app directory of the container.
+Changes we make to files in the current directory will now be instantly reflected inside of the container

+`-w /app`

+Sets the working directory inside the container to /app.
+Though we use an absolute path to start supervisor, it throws errors when trying to restart the script unless this is set.